-The mill was passed to the guardianship of one of English Heritage’s predecessors, the Ministry of Works, in 1951 by an S C Sullivan, the son-in-law of the late A S Aldred and relative of Alfred Aldred, who had bought the mill in 1873.
+The mill was passed into the guardianship of one of English Heritage’s predecessors, the Ministry of Works, in 1951 by an SC Sullivan, the son-in-law of the late AS Aldred and relative of Alfred Aldred, who had bought the mill in 1873.

 The Ministry of Works worked with Jesse Wightman, a skilful local millwright who had long worked at and been connected to the mill, to carry out renovations of the structure during the three years leading up to 1960.
-Jesse’s craftsmanship was famed and he’s still remembered today at the site, with a bench in his honour in place in the mill yard.
+Jesse’s craftsmanship was famed, and he is still remembered today at the site, with a bench in his honour in place in the mill yard.

-Further repairs have taken place in 2001 and, most recently, in 2018-19, when significant work to conserve the mill for future generations have taken place.
+Further repairs have taken place in 2001 and, most recently, in 2018–19, when significant work to conserve the mill for future generations has taken place.